rastabda22/rastabda24/README.md

 - Enabling the borders allows you to see how wide some of those Unicode characters are.
 Yikes!
 - I added a meta tag that avoids zooming to the main example (index.html).
 While it won't affect the canvas it still affects text and we don't want scrollbars.
 - You can't color symbols if they're colored themselves, but you can still color their backgrounds
+- There is a basic 'template.html' file with the minimum code

 In these examples, you can move a "Player" character (depicted by the **☻** character) with the cursor keys.
 They also have the following controls: